 As part of the application, you will be asked to respond to each of the following essay questions.
 It is recommended that you type your answers to the essay questions in Word and then copy and paste them into the application.

-Answers are limited to 750-words per essay question.
+Answers are limited to 350-words per essay question.
 The essay questions are as follows:

-- Please describe the research or humanitarian service you will be undertaking while abroad.
+- Describe the research you will be undertaking and the community it will benefit.

-- Please describe how this experience or research will have a direct impact on human health.
+- How will this research have a direct impact on public health?

 If the project/experience is not part of a U of M-sponsored program, a letter describing the goals of the experience and confirmation of your acceptance from your site supervisor or contact is also required.